-At June 30, 2016, the Company had \$276,000 principal amount of 10% convertible notes payable outstanding (plus accrued interest of \$46,757), which mature and become due and payable in full on September 15, 2016.
-The Company is continuing efforts to extend and/or satisfy these notes payable through the issuance of the Company's securities prior to the maturity date, although there can be no assurances that the Company will be successful in this regard.
+At September 30, 2016, the Company had \$276,000 principal amount of convertible notes payable outstanding (plus accrued interest of \$54,528), which had matured and become due and payable on demand on September 15, 2016.
+During October 2016, holders of four Notes totaling \$73,004, which included accrued interest of \$12,004 at September 30, 2016, issued formal notices of default, and as a result, those four Notes were deemed to be in default under the terms of the Notes and began to accrue interest at the default rate of 12% per annum from the default date in accordance with the terms of the Notes.
+The Company is continuing efforts to satisfy these notes payable through the issuance of the Company's securities, although there can be no assurances that the Company will be successful in this regard.

 The Company is continuing efforts to raise additional capital in order to pay its liabilities, fund its business activities and underwrite its research and development programs.
 The Company regularly evaluates various measures to satisfy the Company's liquidity needs, including the development of agreements with collaborative partners and, when necessary, the exchange or restructuring of the Company's outstanding securities.
-As a result of the Company's current financial situation, the Company has limited access to external sources of debt and equity financing.
-Accordingly, there can be no assurances that the Company will be able to secure additional financing in the amounts necessary to fund its operating and debt service requirements.
-If the Company is unable to access sufficient cash resources on a timely basis, the Company may be forced to reduce operations indefinitely or to discontinue operations entirely and liquidate.
+As a result of the Company's current financial situation, the Company has limited access to external sources of debt and equity financing and has recently utilized short-term borrowings from its Chief Executive Officer and its Chief Scientific Officer to fund operations, although there can be no assurances that such borrowings will continue to be available.
+Accordingly, there can be no assurances that the Company is unable to access sufficient cash resources on a timely basis, the Company may be forced to reduce or suspend operations indefinitely or to discontinue operations entirely and liquidate.

 Operating Activities.
-For the six months ended June 30, 2016, operating activities utilized cash of \$867,898, as compared to utilizing cash of \$322,695 for the six months ended June 30, 2015, to support the Company's ongoing operations and research and development activities.
+For the nine months ended September 30, 2016, operating activities utilized cash of \$1,212,331, as compared to utilizing cash of \$792,414 for the nine months ended September 30, 2015, to support the Company's ongoing operations and research and development activities.

 Investing Activities.
-For the six months ended June 30, 2016, the Company had no investing activities.
-For the six months ended June 30, 2015, investing activities utilized cash of \$2,497 for the acquisition of equipment.
+For the nine months ended September 30, 2016, the Company had no investing activities.
+For the nine months ended September 30, 2015, investing activities utilized cash of \$2,497 for the acquisition of equipment.

 Financing Activities.
-For the six months ended June 30, 2016, financing activities generated cash of \$1,161,955, consisting of \$309,985 in proceeds from the common stock and warrant unit financing, \$762,240 from the warrant exchange transactions, and \$105,200 in proceeds from officer loans, less \$15,470 principal paid on other short-term notes.
-For the six months ended June 30, 2015, financing activities generated cash of \$215,622, consisting of \$210,000 in proceeds from the convertible note and warrant financing, \$40,000 in proceeds from a note payable issued to the Company's Chairman and Chief Executive Officer at that time, partially offset by principal paid on other notes payable, and the payment of financing costs of \$23,700 relating to various financings.
+For the nine months ended September 30, 2016, financing activities generated cash of \$1,198,685, consisting of \$309,985 in proceeds from the common stock and warrant unit financing, \$762,240 from the warrant exchange transactions, and \$155,200 in proceeds from officer loans, less \$27,442 principal paid on other short-term notes and \$1,298 for the cash-in-lieu payments for fractional shares related to the 1 for 325 reverse stock split.
+For the nine months ended September 30, 2015, financing activities generated cash of \$1,036,633, consisting of \$939,710 in proceeds from the common stock and warrant unit financing, \$210,000 in proceeds from the convertible note and warrant financing and \$40,000 in proceeds from a note payable issued to the Company's Chairman and Chief Executive Officer, offset by principal paid on other notes payable of \$21,491, the payment of financing costs of \$91,586 relating to various financings and the repayment of the \$40,000 note payable from the Company's Chairman and Chief Executive Officer.